 Here at West Jefferson Animal Hospital we provide the comfort and quality care your pet deserves while boarding in our facility.
 We provide all of the necessities your pets need to be comfortable including food, water, blankets and bedding.
 If your pet is on a special diet or needs special food, we ask that you bring those in so your pet gets the proper care they need.
 Sometimes when a dog or cat is in a kennel environment they might display behavior not normally seen at home.
 With this type of behavior being a possibility, we no longer allow pets to have access to their own blankets, toys, or other belongings for their safety.
 We also provide the convenience of Sunday pick-ups which allow you to bring your pets in during regular business hours and pick them up on a Sunday evening.
 Sunday pick-ups are at a strict time of 7:30 p.m.- 8:30 p.m.
 (Sunday pick up must be scheduled in advance).
 Payment is expected on the day you drop your pet off for a Sunday pick-up.
 This is a fast and easy way to pick up your pet on your way back into town at the end of the weekend.
 We do not offer Sunday pick-ups on holiday weekends.
 Please call for pricing and to reserve your pet(s) a spot in our kennel.

 Pamper your pet with a day at the spa.
-Our pets are dropped off at 9 a.m.
-Tuesday - Thursday by appointment only.
+Pets are dropped off at staggered times to make for quicker grooming visits and are scheduled by appointment only.
 They are treated to a nice warm bath using specifically designed shampoo for the different types of coats.
 Along with the bath, we also offer nail trims, ear cleaning, brushing, de-matting, scissoring and shave downs.
 You will be able to meet with the groomer when you drop your pet off to go over exactly how you would like your pets coat groomed.
 Call to schedule your pet for a grooming today to have her/him looking and smelling their best.

 Save This Life microchip is a permanent pet ID placed beneath the skin and between the shoulder blades.
 Similar to a routine vaccination, the microchip is implanted with a syringe needle that is laser-beveled to minimize discomfort for the pet.
 It is about the size of a grain of rice and requires no anesthetic for implantation.